kapetan3sid/Filhak/README.md

 https://bloxico.com/
 ## Relevant Experience

-Our team already have experience in handling wasm runtime and development of tooling around it.
-We spent last year designing and building the Holium project.
-It allowed us to hone our skills to build rust-based protocols and libraries.
+Our team have extensive experience in regards to writting in **Go** as well as experiance with **Filecoin** technology.
+We have successfuly developed **System Test Matrix - Lotus Filecoin test coverage improvement and visualization dashboard** and currently we are developing first phase of **Testground -  platform for testing, benchmarking, and simulating distributed and p2p systems at scale infrastructure and software revamp**.

-Moreover, we followed the FVM specification and development since its premises.
-We also participated in its development by helping on the creation of an integration test framework.
+Furthermore, we followed the FVM development since its inception.
+We  participated in various FVM AMA sessions as well as FVM Early Builders Check In where we indicated that we want to develop **Hardhat** inspired development enviroment for **FVM**
 ## Team code repositories

 [fil-filhak](https://github.com/Bloxico/fil-filhak)